VyshnavKalladithodi/RoboticArmSimulation/README.md

 By default, the simulation attempts to run in GUI mode first.
 If GUI mode fails (due to environment limitations), it falls back to DIRECT (headless) mode.
 The simulation performs the following steps:

 1. Initializes the PyBullet physics environment.
-2. Loads the plane, table, and KUKA robotic arm.
+2. Loads the plane, table, and KUKA robotic arm (fallback to Franka Panda if KUKA fails to load).
-3. Loads the gripper fingers and sets up constraints.
+3. Creates a simple box-based gripper and attaches it to the robot.
-4. Loads the soft object (sphere or cube).
+4. Loads the soft object (sphere or cube) with realistic friction and elasticity properties.
-5. If sensor-based detection is enabled, it detects the object's position.
+5. If sensor-based detection is enabled, it detects the object's position using color-based segmentation (HSV) and depth analysis.
 6. Moves the robotic arm to a home position.
 7. Moves the arm to a position above the object.
 8. Moves the arm to a grasping position.
-9. "Closes" the gripper (functionality modified due to URDF limitations).
+9. Uses constraints to simulate the gripper closing.
 10. Lifts the object.
 11. Moves the object to a new location.
 12. Places the object.
-13. "Opens" the gripper (functionality modified due to URDF limitations).
+13. Uses constraints to simulate the gripper opening.
 14. Moves back to the home position.
 15. Records a video of the simulation.

 ## Key Features

-- **Robotic Arm Control**: Simulates the movement and grasping actions of a KUKA robotic arm.
+- **Robotic Arm Control**: Simulates the movement and grasping actions of a KUKA robotic arm (fallback to Franka Panda if unavailable).
-- **Soft Object Grasping**: Attempts to grasp a soft object (sphere or cube).
-The gripper functionality has been modified due to URDF issues.
+- **Soft Object Grasping**: Attempts to grasp a soft object (sphere or cube) with realistic physics properties.
+- **Custom Gripper Mechanism**: Uses a constraint-based gripper rather than motorized joints for finger movement.
-- **Sensor-Based Object Detection**: Includes an optional sensor-based object detection mechanism (RGB-D camera simulation).
+- **Sensor-Based Object Detection**: Uses an RGB-D camera simulation with **HSV-based color segmentation**.
+- **Lighting & Visualization**: In GUI mode, shadows and camera angles are dynamically configured.
 - **Video Recording**: Records a video of the simulation, even in headless mode.
 - **Headless Mode Support**: Runs in headless mode (`p.DIRECT`) when GUI is not available.